-PSYC 404 Psychology of Learning

-Principles of classical conditioning; instrumental conditioning, reinforcement, punishment, and avoidance learning; generalization and discrimination, biological aspects of conditioning and learning; review of major learning theories; and application of learning principles in the management of animal and human behavior.
-Prerequisite: PSYC 120.
+PSYC 404 Psychology of Learning 5 Principles of classical conditioning; instrumental conditioning, reinforcement, punishment, and avoidance learning; generalization and discrimination, biological aspects of conditioning and learning; review of major learning theories; and application of learning

-PSYC 405 Advanced Experimental Design

-Students will develop independent skills in designing and conducting studies in psychology and in analyzing and interpreting data.
+PSYC 405 Advanced Experimental Design 5 Students will develop independent skills in designing and conducting studies in psychology and in analyzing and interpreting data.
 Further development of abilities to read, write, and evaluate experimental articles.
 Training in advanced statistical software for the social sciences.
 Prerequisites: PSYC 303, PSYC 304, PSYC 305, and PSYC 306.

-PSYC 427 Introduction to Counseling

-Basic theory, principles and dynamics of the counselor-client relationship and the counseling process.
+PSYC 427 Introduction to Counseling 5 Basic theory, principles and dynamics of the counselor-client relationship and the counseling process.
+Majors only.
 Prerequisite: PSYC 120.